underscoreio/essential-slick/src/pages/4-data_modelling.md

 ### Value Classes {#value-classes}

-We are currently using `Longs` to model primary keys.
+We are currently using `Long`s to model primary keys.
 Although this is a good choice at a database level, it's not great for out application code.
 The problem is we can make silly mistakes: